 Editor’s Note: this list is not exhaustive.

-The 5G system shall enable the UE to simultaneously connect to the network via different accesses, both non-3GPP and 3GPP.
+[PR.5.6.2-007] The 5G system shall enable the UE to simultaneously connect to the network via different accesses, both non-3GPP and 3GPP.

-The 5G system shall be able to manage the addition or dropping of the various accesses dynamically during the session according to the quality of the individual connections.
+[PR.5.6.2-008] The 5G system shall be able to manage the addition or dropping of the various accesses dynamically during the session according to the quality of the individual connections.

-For UEs simultaneously connected to the network via different access (both non-3GPP and 3GPP), the network shall support data transmissions that leverage these accesses.
+[PR.5.6.2-009] For UEs simultaneously connected to the network via different access (both non-3GPP and 3GPP), the network shall support data transmissions that leverage these accesses.

-The 5G system shall be able to aggregate the UE data transfer via one access or a combination of accesses.
+[PR.5.6.2-010] The 5G system shall be able to aggregate the UE data transfer via one access or a combination of accesses.

-The 5G system shall be able to aggregate the UE data transfer via one access or a combination of accesses to provide the best user experience during an ongoing data transmission.
+[PR.5.6.2-011] The 5G system shall be able to aggregate the UE data transfer via one access or a combination of accesses to provide the best user experience during an ongoing data transmission.

-The 5G system shall be able to support the interworking with fixed broadband network.
+[PR.5.6.2-012] The 5G system shall be able to support the interworking with fixed broadband network.

 NOTE: The specification of fixed broadband access network is outside the scope of 3GPP.Which evolution of fixed broadband access network architecture needs to be considered in stage 2.

-The 5G system shall be able to differentiate charging a subscriber for the same 3GPP service if it is provided to a UE over different 3GPP and non-3GPP accesses.
+[PR.5.6.2-013] The 5G system shall be able to differentiate charging a subscriber for the same 3GPP service if it is provided to a UE over different 3GPP and non-3GPP accesses.